Odo of Bayeux: Trial, imprisonment, and rebellion

 In 1076, at the trial of Penenden Heath, Odo was tried in front of a large and senior assembly over the course of three days at Penenden Heath in Kent for defrauding the Crown and the Diocese of Canterbury.
 At the conclusion of the trial he was forced to return a number of properties and his assets were re-apportioned.

-In 1082, Odo was suddenly disgraced and imprisoned for having planned a military expedition to Italy.
-His motives are not certain.
-Chroniclers writing a generation later said Odo desired to make himself pope during the Investiture Controversy while Pope Gregory VII was in severe difficulty in his conflict with Henry IV, Holy Roman Emperor, and the position of pope was in contention; but the contemporary evidence is ambiguous.
-Whatever the reason, Odo spent the next five years in prison and his English estates were taken back by the king, as was his office as Earl of Kent.
+In 1082, Odo was suddenly disgraced and imprisoned, although there are competing explanations with chroniclers such as Wace proposing domestic reasons such as repression or embezzlement.
+Chroniclers writing a generation later claimed he planned a military expedition to Italy trying to take the King's vassals without his knowledge. and desired to make himself pope during the Investiture Controversy while Pope Gregory VII was in severe difficulty in his conflict with Henry IV, Holy Roman Emperor, and the position of pope was in contention.
+When William was informed he crossed the channel to confront Odo, although there is evidence that Odo was arrested some time after William landed.
+It was reported that due to Odo's power none of the magnates were prepared to condemn him and none of the sergeants were prepared to arrest him, and William had to do both.
+Odo apparently protested that as a bishop only the Pope could take this action and William replied that he was being arrested as an Earl.

+Whatever the reason for his arrest, Odo spent the next five years in prison in William's stronghold of Rouen and his English estates were taken back by the king, as was his office as Earl of Kent.
 Odo was not deposed as Bishop of Bayeux.
 On his deathbed in 1087, King William I was reluctantly persuaded by his half-brother, Robert, Count of Mortain, to release Odo.
 After the king's death, Odo returned to England.
 William's eldest son, Robert Curthose, had been made duke of Normandy, while Robert's brother William Rufus had received the throne of England.
 The bishop supported Robert Curthose's claim to England.
 The Rebellion of 1088 failed and William Rufus permitted Odo to leave the kingdom.
 Afterwards, Odo remained in the service of Robert in Normandy.

 Odo joined the First Crusade as part of his nephew Robert's army that was bound for Jerusalem, but died on the way whilst visiting Palermo in January or February 1097.
 He was buried in Palermo Cathedral.

-Commentary on Odo

-William Stearns Davis writes in Life on a Medieval Barony (1923):

-Bishop Odo of Bayeux fought at Hastings (1066) before any such authorized champions of the church existed. … That bishops shall restrain from warfare is really a pious wish not easily in this sinful world to be granted.